patroni/patroni/docs/faq.rst

     ``ttl`` sets the lease time on the ``leader`` lock in the DCS.
 If the current leader of the cluster is not able to renew the lease during its HA cycles for longer than ``ttl``, then the lease will expire and that will trigger a ``leader race`` in the cluster.

+    **Note:** when modifying these settings, please keep in mind that Patroni enforces the rule and minimal values described in :ref:`dynamic_configuration` section of the docs.

 Postgres management
 -------------------